Five Chinese nationals charged with covering up midnight visit to Michigan military site

 The FBI noted in the Tuesday court filing that there have been instances of college students from China taking photos of vital defense sites in the United States.

-There was nothing in the court file revealing whether the five men were in custody.
-Emails seeking comment from the FBI and the U.S. Attorney's Office were not immediately returned Wednesday.
+There was nothing in the file revealing the whereabouts of the five men.

+“The defendants are not in custody.
+Should they come into contact with U.S. authorities, they will be arrested and face these charges,” Gina Balaya, a spokesperson for the U.S. Attorney's Office in Detroit, said Wednesday.

 In summer 2023, the five were confronted after midnight near a lake by a sergeant major with the Utah National Guard.
 One said, “We are media,” before they collected their belongings and agreed to leave the area, the FBI said.